Metaswitch/clearwater-readthedocs/docs/Clearwater_DNS_Usage.md

     ;
-    ; Cluster A and AAAA records - P-CSCFs that don't support RFC 3263 will simply ; resolve the A or AAAA records and pick randomly from this set of addresses. scscf.sprout           IN A     3.0.0.3
+    ; Cluster A and AAAA records - P-CSCFs that don't support RFC 3263 will simply ; resolve the A or AAAA records and pick randomly from this set of addresses. scscf.sprout           IN A     3.0.0.1
+    scscf.sprout           IN A     3.0.0.2
+    scscf.sprout           IN AAAA  3::1
-    scscf.sprout           IN AAAA  3::3
+    scscf.sprout           IN AAAA  3::2
     ;
     ; NAPTR and SRV records - these indicate TCP support only and then resolve ; to port 5054 on the per-node records defined above.